FalixNodes-Software/KB-articles/README.md

 To use a Github emoji, copy its name including the colons (e.g: `:smile:`) and paste it in the article, we only recommend using them in main subtitles (## or h2) and tabs to avoid over-saturation, a list of all Github emojis can be found in this [cheatsheet](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md).

 We have a built in recommended icon and a few server software icons you can use anywhere in your article, with the latter especially so in tabs.
-We currently support `recommended` for recommended icons and `spigot`,`paper`, `purpur`, `forge`, `neoforge`, `fabric` and `quilt` for server software icons.
+We currently support `recommended` for recommended icons and `spigot`,`paper`, `purpur`, `forge`, `neoforge`, `fabric`, `quilt`, `velocity` and `bungeecord` for server software icons.
 To add the icon to your article follow the format below, make sure to replace `icon` with one of the options listed beforehand.

 ```html
 <i class="icon"></i>